Gold Digger: Digging Through Your Wallet to Steal Your Cash

 Quick Summary of Gold Digger

-Rating: 0.3 out of 5.
-It's an 'automated' binary options trading scam.
+Rating: 0.3 It's an 'automated' binary options trading scam.

 Gold Digger makes some big promises via its sales emails.
 Here’s an excerpt: